-Just remember that no matter what line of business you are in, there is a small business funding option that is right for you.
+Just remember that no matter what line of business you are in, there is an option that is right for you.

 Now let’s take a deeper dive into equity financing and debt financing.

-In a nutshell, equity financing is a type of small business funding in which the business owner gives up a share or percentage stake of their business in exchange for cash or other capital.
+In a nutshell, equity financing is when the business owner gives up a share or percentage stake of their business in exchange for cash or other capital.